alperkan1/Dublin-Airport-Plane-Spotters/README.md

 #### Returning User

 - As a returing user, i want to be able to get the updated schedules for flights arriving and departing from Dublin Airport.
-- As a returing user, i want to be able to see new images from new existing and new mem
+- As a returing user, i want to be able to see new images from existing and new members.
-- As a returing user,
+- As a returing user, i want to be able to share images.
-- As a returing user,
+- As a returing user, i want to have the oportunaty to get unique experiences.
-- As a returing user,
+- As a returing user, i want new locations for spotting aircraft.

+#### Site Owner

+- As a site owner, i want users to get updated images.
+- As a site owner, i want users to share their images and experiences with us.
-- As a returing user,
+- As a site owner, i want users to be able to give their feedback.
+- As a site owner, i want users to be able to navigate the site easily.
+- As a site owner, i want to be able to contact users with news letters.

 ### iii.
 User Requirment

+- An easy to use Navigation toolbar.
+- Accessible to those with visual and hearing imparements.
+- Easy to navigate and located required information.
+- Responsive to all devices sizes.
+- Visually pleasing design and layout.
+- Concise and informtive content.
+- Up to date content.

 ## Aims